lospringliu/gitrtc/README.md

 ## What does it do?
   - it collect changeset history for all of the streams of a component
-    - if a stream has more than 1000 changesets outside of the stream it branches from, you need provide the history file
+    - latest rtc client no longer has 1000 history issue, so use it
   - it compares these history and determine the proper branching points
     - for complicated branches, you need perform further with options --branchfurther --streamparent parent_stream_name
   - it migrate the streams and forcely verify the trunk stream of its branching points and baselines, non-trunk streams optional